Press release for a (new) product with examples

 One such opportunity is with a new product press release.
 When a company or business releases a brand-new line of products, a new video game, a new car, or pretty much any exciting new product, they're going to want to release a professional PR to get the news out there and get the public hyped.

-But how does a new product press release differ from the traditional press release?
+But how does a new product press release differ from a traditional press release or, say, an event press release?
 And what should you include in your new product PR to get maximum media coverage?
 Let's break down everything you need for your new product press release to make it sparkle.

 - What to include in your product launch press release